This is as cut and dry as you’ll get it. These are the 7 things you need to know about lawsuit funding.

 Brokers charge fees.
 Some have their fees up-front or on the contract.
 This is important to look out for.
 If a broker is charging their fee off the contract, then the funder is paying the cost.
 This is usually the sign of a decent broker, and means that you will be able to shop around a bit through them at no cost.

-3. Talk to your Attorney
+3. Talk to your attorney before getting lawsuit funding

 Funders need information to evaluate your case.
 Attorneys are busy.
 Letting your attorney know that you are looking for funding is helpful.
 Mention what funding companies you’re working with early on to make the process easy.